m5stack/m5-docs/docs/en/uiflow/FACES.md

 Return y-axis reverse data

 * __Set LED pos color__
-Set the color of the specified location LED
+Set the color of the LED in specified place

 #### Usage